mnadarsh/AWS/Instrduction.md

 ## The Deployment Models of the Cloud

   1. Private Cloud:

     .
 Cloud services used by a single organization, not exposed to the public.
     .
-Complete control and Security for sensitive applications .
-Meet specific business needs
+Complete control and Security for sensitive applications.
+    .
+Meet specific business needs.

   2. Public Cloud

     .
 Cloud resources owned and operated by a thirdparty cloud service provider delivered over the Internet.

   3. Hybrid Cloud

     .
-Keep some servers on premises and extend some capabilities to the Cloud .
-Control over sensitive assets in your private infrastructure .
+Keep some servers on premises and extend some capabilities to the Cloud.
+    .
+Control over sensitive assets in your private infrastructure.
+    .
 Flexibility and costeffectiveness of the public cloud